j8d/csmi/readme.txt

 * Fixed problem with conflicting CSS from other plugins

 = 1.0.2 =
 * Changed plugin name from `Location Specific Menu Items by Country` to `Country Specific Menu Items`.
 I was originally planning to add different types of locations (city, state, continent, etc.) to this plugin and then remove the `by Country`, but have decided instead to just create a completely new plugin for each type of location.

+= 1.0.3 =
+* Move list of countries into an array in a seperate file.